enricodvn/drugo-website/public/articles/front_end/spa_github_pages/en.md

 First, `BrowserRouter` won't work, because every time you click a link, it will refresh and give a 404 from github.
-This error is nasty because it won't happen in your local development ambient.
+This error is nasty because it won't happen in your local development environment.

 If the files were being server with nginx, this would be easly resolved by adding the following in the conf file: